ctkstl/earth_science/pages/Planets-To-Live-On.md

 Your best bet on Mercury would be near the poles which, while freezing and eternally dark, at least have ice on them so you could keep hydrated.
 In theory, a human base could be built near there, but the upside would be small.

-When I asked Musk about Mercury, he called it a “hellhole,” which abruptly ended the conversation.

 Venus
 -----